lurkny/LinearAlg/README.md

 ---

-### 13: Documentation
+### 13: Documentation of Functions and Classes

-The documentation for Armadillo functions and classes is available at:
+The documentation of Armadillo functions and classes is available at:
 http://arma.sourceforge.net/docs.html

 The documentation is also in the "docs.html" file in this folder,